A coroner has ruled Gabby Petito died by strangulation. But these questions are left unanswered - Local News 8

 When he left, he didn’t take his cell phone and wallet with him, and his parents were concerned he might hurt himself, a source close to Laundrie’s family told CNN’s Chris Cuomo.

-He was later indicted on charges of allegedly using two financial accounts that did not belong to him in the days following her death.
+Laundrie has not been charged in Petito’s death.
+He was indicted on charges of allegedly using two financial accounts that did not belong to him in the days following her death.

 In a statement Tuesday, Laundrie’s family attorney Steve Bertolino said Laundrie had used a debit card that belonged to Petito but noted he was not a suspect in her death.